 The possum cloaks were gifted to a newborn baby and each year as the child grew more skins were added to the cloak, so that it grew with the individual over their lifetime.
 Over this duration the cloaks were often repaired and replaced and upon the person’s death the cloak was either buried with the owner alongside their possessions or passed on to the next generation.

 There are only fifteen traditional possum cloaks that remain in existence today and they are displayed in museums throughout Australia and overseas.

 The cultural practice of making the possum cloak had a resurgence in 2006 after the Melbourne Commonwealth games where indigenous representatives of the 35 language groups in Victoria appeared in cloaks as a part of the opening ceremony.

 Taungurung man, Mick Harding was one of the lead artists in the creation of a modern possum skin cloak.
 Mick used pyography technique to adorn the cloak in traditional designs.
 You can read about the designs on the cloak at the following link:

-TLaWC has three possum skin cloaks on hand for special occasions including celebratory, political and funeral ceremonies.
+TLaWC has four possum skin cloaks on hand for special occasions including celebratory, political and funeral ceremonies.